Courtesy of the Oregon FBI (Repost)

 Building a digital defense to protect your kids as they head back to school with cell phones.

-Summer is over, and it’s time to pack up the backpacks and lunch bags for another school year.
+Summer is about to begin, and it’s time to fill up their time before another school year.

-And, if your kids are headed back to class with a cell phone tucked in their pockets, they are not alone.
+And, if your kids are hanging at home with a cell phone tucked in their pockets, they are not alone.

 More and more kids are getting phones by the time they enter middle school—and some are toting their phones through elementary school hallways.